midonet/midonet/specs/2015.03/neutron_translation.md

  * Add a metadata route on the router that the network of this port is linked to where the next hop gateway IP is set to the first IP address of the port.

-For all port types, if there is a binding information included in the Neutron port data, perform the binding.
+For all port types:

+ * If there is a binding information included in the Neutron port data, perform the binding.
 The binding information are as follows:

  * 'binding:host' => host ID
  * 'binding:profile[interface_name]' => interface name

+ * If there is a change in the MAC address and there are FIP NAT rules in the port (so this port is the GW port of at least one FIP):

+      * Update with the new MAC address the ARP tables of the network each impacted FIP belongs.

 ### UPDATE